Crazy Brave: Reviews

 Indian Country writes, "Dances into hard truth.
 [Harjo's] fine crafting of words and deft braiding of mythic visions throughout the text almost—almost—draw you past the truth of her personal story.
 That story is harsh and scary, mystical and loving, and, ultimately, triumphant and healing."

 Elizabeth Wilkinson in a StarTribune article states, "Harjo's poetry, woven throughout, makes this memoir a must-read for her fans and a fascinating door into her world for those new to her work."

-Goodreads writes, "Harjo's tale of a hardscrabble youth, young adulthood, and transformation into an award-winning poet and musician is haunting, unique, and visionary."

 Rebecca Steinitz in a Boston Globe review writes, "A saga about the survival of spirituality and creativity in the face of generations of racism, dispossession, and familial dysfunction…Fantastic, terrible and beautiful."

 Jon M. Sweeney in a Spirituality and Practice review states, "She respects mystery and practices compassion.
 There are no accidents in her world.
 She listens for the spirit that inspires and gives breath to all things."